• United Kingdom

 Personal Statement

 I was educated at state schools in the East Midlands, and worked in Italy during a gap year before studying for a BA (Hons) in Italian with French Literatures and Languages at the University of Leeds.
-I then taught English in Finland, followed by several years in Arts Administration working for major opera companies in London, Sydney and Melbourne while studying for an MA by Research in nineteenth-century Italian opera and gender at Leeds.
-I was awarded my PhD in nineteenth-century Italian women writers from the University of Warwick, and before joining Strathclyde I was a Junior Research Fellow at Lucy Cavendish College, University of Cambridge.
+I then taught English in Finland, followed by several years working in Arts Administration for major opera companies in London, Sydney, and Melbourne, while studying for an MA by Research in nineteenth-century Italian opera and gender at Leeds.
+I was awarded my PhD in nineteenth-century Italian literature from the University of Warwick, and before joining Strathclyde I was a Junior Research Fellow at Lucy Cavendish College, University of Cambridge.

 Monographs and edited volumes:

-Matilde Serao: International Profile, Reception, and Networks (Paris: Classiques Garnier, 2022), edited with Gabriella Romani and Ursula Fanning
+Matilde Serao: International Profile, Reception, and Networks (Paris: Classiques Garnier, 2022), co-edited;

-Women and Gender in Post-Unification Italy (Oxford: Peter Lang, 2013), edited with Helena Sanson
+Women and Gender in Post-Unification Italy (Oxford: Peter Lang, 2013), co-edited;

-I have held six prestigious Visiting Fellowships, including at the University of Oxford (Harris Manchester College (Michaelmas Term) 2022; St. Catherine's College (Hilary Term), and at Harris Manchester College (Trinity Term) 2019), Seton Hall University, New Jersey (2014), California State University, Long Beach (2014), and the University of Bologna (2014), and sit on the Editorial Board of Italian Studies and the Advisory Board of Gender/Sexuality/Italy.
+I have held five prestigious Visiting Fellowships, including two at the University of Oxford (Harris Manchester College, Michaelmas Term, 2022 & Trinity Term, 2019; St. Catherine's College, Hilary Term, 2019), Seton Hall University, New Jersey (2014), California State University, Long Beach (2014), and the University of Bologna (2014).
+I sit on the Editorial Board of Italian Studies and the Advisory Board of Gender/Sexuality/Italy.
 I was a member of the AHRC's Peer Review College from 2012-20, and in 2021 I was elected to the Society for Italian Studies Executive Committee.
-I regularly discuss gender equality issues on BBC Radio Scotland.
+I regularly discuss gender equality on BBC Radio Scotland.

-In 2018, I was the PI leading a Royal Society of Edinburgh-funded collaborative project with the Society of Antiquaries of Scotland on Scottish and European inter-cultural and transnational exchanges in the long nineteenth century, and in 2020 published a report as the director of the Scottish Network for Nineteenth-Century European Cultures under the Scottish Archaeological Research Framework housed at National Museums of Scotland.
+In 2018, I was Principal Investigator leading a Royal Society of Edinburgh-funded collaborative project with the Society of Antiquaries of Scotland on Scottish and European inter-cultural and transnational exchanges in the long nineteenth century.
+Our workshops established the Scottish Network for Nineteenth-Century European Cultures under the Scottish Archaeological Research Framework housed at National Museums of Scotland.

-At Strathclyde, I am Director of Postgraduate Research (History/Modern Languages) for the School of Humanities, a member of the University's Feminist Network and coordinator of the University's Society & Policy research theme sub-theme Communication, Language and Translation.
+At Strathclyde, I am Deputy Director of Postgraduate Research for the Department of Humanities, a member of the University's Feminist Network and coordinator of the University's Society & Policy research theme sub-theme Communication, Language and Translation.

 Research Interests

-My interdisciplinary research on Italian middle-class women as protagonists, performers and spectators (of "women's opera, theatre and silent film" in the context of melodrama), draws on gender studies, women's studies, literary studies, opera studies, theatre studies, media studies, feminist film studies and cultural studies in late C19th and early C20th Italy and beyond (France, Britain and North America).
+My interdisciplinary research on Italian middle-class women as protagonists, performers and spectators (of "women's opera, theatre and silent film" in the context of melodrama), draws on gender studies, cultural studies, women's studies, literary studies, opera studies, theatre studies, media studies and feminist film studies in late C19th and early C20th Italy and beyond (France, Britain and North America).
 I also have interests in contemporary celebrity culture and gender, as well as gender issues in the media.

-I am currently working on the figure of Matilde Serao (1856-1927) as the first major female screenwriter and spectator of silent film in Italy.
-Drawing on material evidence in film and women's journals, as well as accounts of stars and evidence in life writings (diaries, letters, biographies and autobiographies) from 1915 to 1926, I am investigating her contribution and the ten screenplays she authored.
+I am currently working on the first cohort of female screenwriters in modern Italy, drawing on archival material evidence in film and women's journals, as well as accounts of stars and evidence in life writings (diaries, letters, biographies and autobiographies) from the 1910s to the 1920s.

 My most recent book, Gender, Writing, Spectatorships: Evenings at the Theatre, Opera and Silent Screen in Late Nineteenth-Century Italy and Beyond (London: Routledge, 2022) examines middle-class Italian women as protagonists and consumers of literature, theatre, opera, and film.
 Using personal writing, journalism, and canonical texts, it analyses female performance and women’s responses.
 Its interdisciplinary analysis of female relationships involving admiration illuminates a vibrant Italian female culture industry during early feminism.